 In this position, you will assist in welcoming visitors to the Museum, helping to tell the story of the rise of New York as a port city and its critical role in the development of the United States.
 With energy and enthusiasm, you will engage locals and tourists, newcomers, and returning visitors, through experiences on the historic ships at dockside, in the exhibition galleries, and throughout the Museum campus.
 You will sell tickets and answer front-desk questions, assist with retail operations, and staff Museum events.
 Essential to this role is engaging with diverse visitors including non-traditional museum-goers.
 Visitor Experience Assistants will also be trained as line catchers, assisting with docking historic vessels and checking in guests for sails.

-Spring 2021 Collection Management and Archive Internship (Remote)
+Spring 2023 Collection Management and Archive Internships (Remote and Hybrid)

 The Seaport Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums, fostering a collaborative and respectful work environment with a staff as diverse as New York City and our audience.

-It is South Street Seaport Museum’s policy is to support equal employment opportunity to all employees and applicants without regard to race, religion, color, national origin, ancestry, military status or status as a Vietnam‐era or special disabled veteran, citizenship status, marital status, pregnancy, domestic violence victim status, sex, age, medical condition, disability, sexual orientation, genetic information or any other protected characteristic in accordance with applicable federal, state and local laws.
+South Street Seaport Museum is an equal opportunity employer, without regard to race, religion, color, national origin, ancestry, military status or status as a Vietnam‐era or special disabled veteran, citizenship status, marital status, pregnancy, domestic violence victim status, sex, age, medical condition, disability, sexual orientation, genetic information or any other protected characteristic in accordance with applicable federal, state and local laws.